TheSuperHackers/GeneralsRankedMaps/README.md

 18. Map preview image must not exceed 65536 bytes, unless map requires a special thumbnail
 19. Supply pile money value must not exceed 3750 $
 20. Supply stash money value should not exceed 30000 $, but if it does, supply stash needs to be highlighted for being high value
+21. Uses houses with fully functional fire port setups (*2)
+22. Uses rotations for Tech Buildings (Oil Derrick, Refinery, Artillery Platform, Hospital, Repair Bay) that properly show their flag for the default camera

 *1 Two styles are accepted: "Map created by MAPCREATOR" and "MAPNAME, by MAPCREATOR".
 Map name must not have **ZH** and **vX** tag.
+*2 If a grarrisonable house with missing fire ports is used, then the terrain around this house must be flat and/or the house must be elevated to reduce chances of its occupants damaging themselves when their missiles spawn at position 0,0,0 of the bugged house.

 ## How to contribute as Map Tester